 MySQL

-History of MySQL, LAMP stack, evolution of versions and key features.
+History of MySQL, the LAMP stack, storage engines, replication, and scaling ecosystem.

 MySQL is one of the most popular relational DBMSs.
 It started out as a simple and fast engine, became part of the LAMP stack, and then received transactional capabilities, a flexible storage engines model, and a scaling ecosystem.